ISO 20022 GUIDE

 Do banks need to be able to send and receive ISO 20022 messages within the Swift and RTGS worlds?

-While Swift and select schemes offer co-existence periods until 2025, banks must be able to at least send and receive ISO 20022 messages for high-value payment rails to remain compliant with network and system updates and to continue transacting on behalf of their customers.
-This is especially true of correspondent banks, which must be able to pass structured, enriched data to the next party in the chain, as well as receive new ISO 20022 messages from across their global network of partner financial institutions.
+While Swift and select schemes offer co-existing periods until 2025, banks must be able to send and receive ISO 20022 messages for high-value payment rails to remain compliant with network and system updates on behalf of their customers.
+Correspondent banks must be able to pass structured, enriched data to the next party in the chain, as well as receive new ISO 20022 messages from across their global network of partner financial institutions.

 Is migrating to ISO 20022 mandatory?

-Various real-time gross settlement (RTGS) domestic and regional schemes have mandated the new ISO 20022 standards, with each establishing their own migration timeline.
-Certain schemes, such as SWIFT, offer coexistence periods, during which both FIN and ISO 20022 messages will be accepted.
+Various real-time gross settlement (RTGS) domestic and regional schemes have mandated the new ISO 20022 standards to allow them to establish a migration timeline.
+Swift offers coexisting periods during which the FIN and ISO 20022 messages are accepted.

-SWIFT gpi and ISO 20022 are separate initiatives but can open the door to real-time payments and a host of new value-added services, especially when high-value payment schemes go to ISO 20022.
-Given most instant payments schemes are ISO 20022-based, there is friction in translating the message to and from the legacy high-value payments system.
-When the high-value payment schemes migrate to ISO 20022, much of that friction will be removed and it will become almost seamless for a financial institution to leverage both high-value and instant payments schemes.
+Swift GPI and ISO 20022 are separate initiatives but can open the door to real-time payments and new value-added services, especially when high-value payment schemes go to ISO 20022.
+Given most instant payment schemes are ISO 20022-based, there is friction in translating the message to and from the legacy high-value payments system.
+When the high-value payment schemes migrate to ISO 20022, it will become almost seamless for a financial institution to leverage high-value and instant payment schemes.
 SWIFT gpi Instant (gInstant) is a payment with three features:

-1. The payment can be domestic or cross-border, but it must be sent via a high-value payments scheme.
+1. The payment can be domestic or cross-border, but must be sent through a high-value payments scheme

 2. The payment must be marked with the associated GPI Service Call

-3. The payment should originate and/or settle into a instant payments scheme
+3. The payment should originate and/or settle into an instant payments scheme

-When the instant payments scheme gives the originating financial institution the response, the originator returns a response to the recipient, so the other financial institution is notified of the outcome.
+When the instant payments scheme gives the originating financial institution the response, the originator returns a response to the recipient so the other financial institutions are notified of the outcome.

 What’s the impact of ISO 20022 on Universal Confirmations?